From OBIdient Movement to Tinubu's 'Emi lokan': Some political events that rocked Nigeria in 2022

 Atiku defeated Mr Wike and other aspirants to emerge as the PDP candidate.
 Other governors in the G5 are Samuel Ortom of Benue, Seyi Makinde of Oyo, Ifeanyi Ugwuanyi of Enugu, and Okezie Ikpeazu of Abia.

-… it is hard to talk about Wike without mentioning his hypemen back up team.
-Their model of adding pepper to the injury of Wike’s political enemies even makes their operation the more painful.
+… it is hard to talk about Wike without mentioning his hypemen backup team.
+Their model of adding pepper to the injury of Wike’s political enemies even makes their operation more painful.

 November 23: CBN’s Redesigned Naira